PerMalmberg/du-yfs/Manual.md

 7. Once aligned, either hold C or use the `move` command to set it down again.
 8. Turn off the elevator.

-### Creating the route
+### Creating a route

 1. Decide on what distance above (_not_ height above sea level) you want the route to stop at.
 2. Decide on a name for the route.
 You can use spaces in it, but you must surround it with single quotes, like so: `'a name'`.
 Double quotes do currently not work due to a bug in DU.
 Keep the name at 14 characters or less so it fits on the screen.
 3. Activate the elevator.
 4. In Lua chat, type:
    `create-vertical-route 'route name' -distance 12345`, replacing values as appropriate.
-   * If this isn't your first elevator, add the `-x`, `-y`, and `-z` arguments to the `create-vertical-route` command you get using the instructions in the "Travel vector for additional elevators" section.
+   * If this isn't your first elevator, add the `-x`, `-y`, and `-z` arguments you get using the instructions in the "[Travel vector for additional elevators](#travel-vector-for-additional-elevators)" section.

+     Example: `create-vertical-route 'route name' -distance 100000 -x 0.1234 -y 0.5678 -z 0.9012`

 The screen will now show the name of your route with two buttons, one for the beginning (ground) and end (space).
 Simply clicking these buttons will make the elevator move to those respective locations.

+You can now expand on this route by adding additional points to it (see [Key-bindings](#key-bindings), [Manual Controls](#manual-controls-when-user-is-locked-in-place) and [Lua console commands](#lua-console-commands)), do do up-and-over maneuvers, sideways movements etc., to fit your exact needs.
+Needless to say, any additional movement increases fuel consumption.
+This is especially true in atmosphere where gravity generally is higher.

-### Travel vector for additional elevators
+### Custom travel vector for additional elevators

 To ensure that elevators end up at the same relative distances in space as they have on the ground, you need to make them use the same travel direction.
 To do so, follow these instructions: